ChrisPerkinsUK/laravel/README.md

 ## PHP (Laravel) + Docker Hello World, for Showing Good Defaults for Using A PHP Stack in Docker

+#A docker-compose installation of laravel php nginx and mysql for local development.
+An adaptation of Bret Fishers php-good-defaults project with some improvements. https://github.com/BretFisher/php-docker-good-defaults .
+There are a few improvements on Brets work to date but (This is still a work in progress)

 > This tries to be a "good defaults" example of using PHP, Nginx, PHP-FPM, Laravel, and Composer in Docker for local development and shipping to production with all the bells, whistles, and best practices.
 Issues/PR welcome.

 **NOTE:** This is not a full PHP sample project.
 It's a collection of the Docker and Nginx related things you'll need to have this sort of setup fully in Docker.
 I'm not a PHP/Laravel developer, but rather an ops guy working with many smart PHP dev's.
 I continue to refine this repo as I work with teams to dev with, test on, and deploy production containers on PHP.